Source Map Format Specification

 The index map follows the form of the standard map.
 Like the regular source map, the file format is JSON with a top-level object.
 It shares the version and file field from the regular source map, but gains a new sections field.

-The sections must be sorted by starting position and the represented sections may not overlap.
+The sections must be sorted by starting position and the represented sections must not overlap.

-While the source map format is intended to be language and platform agnostic, it is useful to have some conventions for the expected use-case of web server-hosted JavaScript.
+While the source map format is intended to be language and platform agnostic, it is useful to define how to reference to them for the expected use-case of web server-hosted JavaScript.

-There are two suggested ways to link source maps to the output.
+There are two possible ways to link source maps to the output.
 The first requires server support in order to add an HTTP header and the second requires an annotation in the source.

 sourcemap: <url>